Search This Blog

 “If I speak with human eloquence and angelic ecstasy but don’t love, I’m nothing but the creaking of a rusty gate,” the Apostle Paul.

-Paul’s “Hymn to Love” crossed my desk sometime between when the medical students in Tucson had learned all they could from her physical remains and arranging this service to honor her memory and her life.
+Paul’s “Hymn to Love” crossed my desk sometime between when the medical students in Tucson had learned all they could from her physical remains and when we arranged this service to honor her memory and her life.
 And I thought to myself: yes, this is Aunt Judy, Judy as she ought to be remembered.

 Here is a very modern translation (by Eugene Peterson) of those verses from one of Paul’s letters to the Christians in Corinth: